 This no-frills cleanser will whisk away dirt and makeup without stripping the skin or exacerbating your acne.
 It's great for those with sensitive skin.

 Whether you already have zits or feel them coming on, this exfoliating serum is a winning formula that makes light work of preventing and fighting blemishes—no matter how stubborn or angry they may be.

 Stubborn under-the-skin acne and blocked pores?
 Salicylic acid gets in the pores and gently exfoliates the inside of them to loosen and remove anything trapped inside.

 Not only does niacinamide bolster your skin’s barrier function, but it is also anti-inflammatory, so it calms any inflamed, angry blemishes you may have.
 Layer this with other serums or add a couple of drops to your day cream.

 Dehydration can contribute to blemishes and blocked pores, so make sure your skin is sufficiently hydrated by adding in a lightweight hyaluronic acid–based serum.

 Containing niacinamide, glycerin and salicylic acid, this lightweight, hydrating lotion will calm blemishes and hydrate the skin.
 It’s an acne-fighting must-have.

-This multitasking scrub mask contains AHAs (glycolic and lactic) as well as salicylic acid to exfoliate and cellulose beads to slough away dead skin.
-Soft kaolin clay mops up excess oil too.
+This multitasking scrub mask contains AHAs (glycolic and lactic), salicylic acid to exfoliate, and cellulose beads to slough away dead skin.
+Soft kaolin clay mops up excess oil, too.